 Exciting times lie ahead for WorldFirst and the growing client base in the Middle East.
 Whether you’re based in Dubai, Dublin or Durham, WorldFirst can help you with your cross-border payment needs.

-We’re powering a revolution in global commerce and remittances by making the movement of money faster, easier, safer and cheaper – why not be a part of it?
+We’re powering a revolution in global commerce and remittances by making the movement of money faster, easier, and cheaper – why not be a part of it?